-About a century later, during the Wars of Independence, the Bernardis were among the leading figures of the republican and Mazzinian movement in Siena, so much so that they sacrificed their lives for the ideals. А Risorgimento commemorative plaque in Piazza della Lizza in Siena celebrates the memory of Giuseppe Bernardi, a lieutenant following Garibaldi, who was killed by the papal guards in 1867 at the age of 27.
-It was during those years that the Bernardis forged a strong alliance with the noble English Newton family, one of the oldest in British aristocracy, which, according to its members, even boasted direct descent from Prince fight for Italian independence.
+About a century later, during the Wars of Independence, the Bernardis were among the leading figures of the republican and Mazzinian movement in Siena, so much so that they sacrificed their lives for the Risoraimento ideals. Α commemorative plaque in Piazza della Lizza in Siena celebrates the memory of Giuseppe Bernardi, a lieutenant following Garibaldi, who was killed by the papal guards in 1867 at the age of 27.
+It was during those years that the Bernardis forged a strong alliance with the noble English Newton family, one of the oldest in British aristocracy, which, according to its members, even boasted direct descent from Prince Caratacus of Britain.
+The Newtons were hosted at Palazzo Avanzati-Bernardi in Siena and some of its members sacrificed their lives in the fight for Italian independence.
 This sacrifice brought the two families even closer together, and they remained deeply connected for many generations to come.